hamlet-io/docs/blog/2020-06-01-azure-plugin-breakdowns-p2.md

 author: rossmurr4y
 author_url: https://github.com/rossmurr4y
 ---
-import Admonition from 'react-admonitions';

-# Component Breakdown - s3 - Azure Provider
+## Component Breakdown - s3 - Azure Provider

 Today we're going to get started with one of the basics of the cloud infrastructure world - the object store `s3`.